logo

 How is the milksolids levy calculated?

 The levy is calculated on the quantity of milksolids supplied to the dairy company.
-For example, here’s how the levy is calculated for a typical farm milking 413 cows.
+For example, here’s how the levy is calculated for an average farm milking 448 cows at the levy rate of 3.6c/kgMS.

 How much is raised through the levy each year?